-There is a myth (mainly perpetuated by piano teachers) that if you learn to play piano on a midi keyboard, and particularly if you learn in the absence of a human teacher, e.g. with Musiah – the world’s only A.I. virtual piano teacher, you will be taught to play ‘mechanically’ and without emotion.
+There is a myth (mainly perpetuated by piano teachers) that if you learn to play piano on a MIDI keyboard, and particularly if you learn in the absence of a human teacher, e.g. with a piano lessons app such as Musiah, you will be taught to play ‘mechanically’ and without emotion.

-As it happens, as part of providing a solid musical foundation, Musiah places emphasis on such fundamentals as being able to play in time with a beat or backing track, particularly in the beginning levels.
+As part of providing a solid musical foundation, Musiah places emphasis on such fundamentals as being able to play in time with a beat or backing track, particularly in the beginning levels.